Of course, here in the United States, we have 94 million not working, and they are all eating.

 Because kids are smarter than we know.

-They know they're smart, they know who wins, they know who's losing, they don't they don't need this kind of education.
+They don't need this kind of education.

 They're fully capable of understanding they're getting trophies for nothing, and it doesn't hurt them.